 As the end of the year approaches, CFOs and finance managers are taking a moment to reflect on the past year, set new goals, and create business budgets for 2023.
-Although no one can fully predict the future, taking effective steps in the budgeting process for your business can help you prepare for what's ahead.
+Although no one can fully predict the future, taking practical steps in the budgeting process for your business can help you prepare for what's ahead.

 The new calendar year brings with it uncertainty and many unanswered questions.
 For example, what will the new year mean for your business?
 Will sales increase or decrease?
 Will you experience greater demand for your products or services?
 How will the upcoming recession change government regulations that affect your bottom line?

 Creating an annual business budget is one of the most important steps in planning for the future success of your enterprise.
-As part of this process, you'll want to look at trends from the previous years, like revenue growth and expenses, so you can set realistic goals for the coming year.
+As part of this process, you'll want to look at trends from the previous years, like revenue growth and expenses, so that you can set realistic goals for the coming year.

 As you assign spending plans for the new calendar year, it's important to keep this uncertainty in mind as you make decisions about how you plan your business budgets.
-The new calendar year is an ideal time to review your spend control priorities, reevaluate your business goals and develop a budget plan that will help you achieve those goals while maintaining control over your costs and increasing efficiency.
+The new calendar year is an ideal time to review your spend control priorities, reevaluate your business goals and develop a budget plan to help you achieve those goals while maintaining control over your costs and increasing efficiency.

 The year is almost over – you made it.
 Now it's time to take stock of the past several months and see what worked and what didn't.
 The past is an insightful teacher, so look back at your financial performance from last year to identify trends and patterns.
-Analyse why things changed for the better or for the worse.
+Analyze why things changed for the better or for the worse.
 What can you do differently to improve performance?

 The past few decades have seen several high-profile corporate scandals, some of which you might recall from recent news stories.
 And as a whole, many CFOs are under pressure to improve internal controls and provide more accurate and transparent data to investors.
 A major solution is to improve the quality of your financial reports.
 You understand that it’s not just about getting it right, but it’s also about producing proof that you got it right.